SEED-platform/seed/docs/source/migrations.rst

 Docker-based Deployment
 ^^^^^^^^^^^^^^^^^^^^^^^

-- Add your MapQuest Key, `MAPQUEST_API_KEY`, to the docker-compose file that is used for deployment.
-You can also add the MapQuest API key to your organization.
+- Add the MapQuest API key to your organization.
 - On deployment, the error below is indicative that you need to install the extensions in the postgres database.
 Run `docker exec <posgres_container_id> update-postgis.sh`.

     django.db.utils.OperationalError: could not open extension control file "/usr/share/postgresql/11/extension/postgis.control": No such file or directory

+- If you are using a copied version of the docker-compose.yml file (e.g., for OEP support), then you need to change `127.0.0.1:5000/postgres` to `127.0.0.1:5000/postgres-seed`

 Development
 ^^^^^^^^^^^